-Pursuant to the relocation agreements entered into between us and the local government, we have engaged two relocation companies in the Hongkou district to handle the relocation of residents in Lots 4, 6 and 8.
+Pursuant to the relocation agreements entered into between us and the local government, we have engaged two relocation companies in the Hongkou district to handle the relocation of residents in Lot 4, Lot 6 and Lot 8.
 Our relocation costs in relation to Shanghai Rui Hong Xin Cheng are based on the compensation policy set by the local authorities which may be revised as and when market conditions change.
 We have completed the relocation of the households located on Lot 4 and Lot 8.
-As of June 30, 2010, approximately 97% households on Lot 6 have signed relocation agreements.
-The relocation work for Lot 3 began in April 2010.
-As of June 30, 2010, approximately 77% of households on this lot have signed relocation agreements.
-The local government will continue to apply the same relocation scheme when relocating the remaining lots because of the success of the relocation of Lot 3 and we expect that it will accelerate the relocation process in the future.
-See "Regulation - The Land System of the PRC" and "Risk Factors - Risks relating to our Business - For some of our development projects, we are required to relocate existing residents and pay relocation costs, and the relocation process may not be completed as planned."
+As of June 30, 2011, approximately 99% of households on Lot 6 have signed relocation agreements.
+By adopting the new relocation scheme, the relocation work for Lot 2 Stage 1 and Lot 3 began in 2009.
+As of June 30, 2011, approximately 77% of households on this lot have signed relocation agreements.
+With the successful implementation of the new relocation scheme, the district government plans to speed up the relocation of Shanghai Rui Hong Xin Cheng project.
+The second round of relocation consultation on Lot 2 Stage 2, Lot 9 and Lot 10 started in December 2010.
+74%, 79% and 76% of residents respectively have signed the relocation agreements up to June 30, 2011.
+See "Regulation - The Land System of the PRC" and "Risk Factors - Risks relating to our Business - For some of our development projects, we are required to relocate existing residents and pay relocation costs, and the relocation process may not be completed as planned".